Disability Income Insurance for Dentists Ebook

 If you like the terms of the policy, your agent from Treloar & Heisel can help guide you through the final stages of completing and signing your policy.

 Your future and your family should be covered with disability income insurance in the event you are temporarily unable to work.
 Treloar & Heisel has years of experience selling insurance to dentists at every stage in their careers.
 We work hard to get you the coverage you need at the price you want.
 Call us today to set up your complimentary consultation to discuss your disability income insurance.

 These definitions are provided for general informational purposes only and are not binding.
 For the actual contract definition, please refer to your policy.

 ** This list does not include all the potential, beneficial riders.
 Other riders may also be available.
 You should ask your agent to review all possible riders before making a decision.

-Treloar & Heisel and Treloar & Heisel Risk Management which are divisions of Treloar & Heisel, Inc. Insurance products offered through Treloar & Heisel and Treloar & Heisel Risk Management.
+Treloar & Heisel and Treloar & Heisel Property & Casualty which are divisions of Treloar & Heisel, LLC.
+Insurance products offered through Treloar & Heisel and Treloar & Heisel Property & Casualty.

 Treloar & Heisel, LLC. and its divisions do not offer tax or legal advice.
 For legal questions and advice related to the specifics of the above strategies, you should consult a licensed attorney in your state.

 Treloar & Heisel, LLC. and its divisions do not offer marketing advice.
 The information provided in this material is for informational purposes only.
 This material is general in nature and not offered as advice on a particular matter and should not be relied on as marketing advice.